EES-TUe/congestion-management-nl/_pages/home.md

 ### <span style="color:#0077b6;">Registration</span>

 <div style="font-size:1.1em;">
 Registration is free.
 Please visit our <a href="/congestion-management-nl/application">registration page</a> for more information.
-Currently, all registration slots are full.
-Further registrations will be placed on a waiting list.
+Registration is now over.
 </div>

 ---